zeqingbaosdl5/drug-surfactant/README.md

 # Drug-Surfactant Nanoformulation Optimizer

-An automated self-driving laboratory (SDL) for discovering surfactant mixtures that solubilize poorly water-soluble drugs using the minimum possible surfactant volume.
+An automated self-driving laboratory (SDL) for discovering surfactants that solubilize poorly water-soluble drugs using the minimum possible surfactant volume.
 A Bayesian optimization (BO) loop proposes formulations, an Opentrons Flex robot physically prepares them, and an Absorbance Reader Module measures drug solubilization — all without human intervention.

 ## Overview

-Poorly water-soluble drugs often require surfactant excipients to form stable nanoformulations.
-This system searches for the optimal two-surfactant combination and their volumes that keeps a drug dissolved (turbidity < 0.06 AU at 600 nm) while minimizing total surfactant use.
-Supported drugs: **Ibuprofen (IBP)**, **Lovastatin (LOV)**, **Diclofenac (DCF)**, and **Griseofulvin (GLV)**.
+Poorly water-soluble drugs often require surfactant excipients to form stable "solutions".
+This system searches for the optimal two-surfactant combination and their volumes that keeps a drug dissolved while minimizing total surfactant use.
+Case study drugs: **Ibuprofen (IBP)**, **Lovastatin (LOV)**, **Diclofenac (DCF)**, and **Griseofulvin (GLV)**.

 Each iteration of the loop:
 1. Uses prior results to fit a Gaussian process surrogate (via [Ax](https://ax.dev/) / [BoTorch](https://botorch.org/))